jordmsimm/ethereum-market/README.md

 # ethereum-market
-A Dapp market placed built on ethereum
+A Dapp market place built on ethereum

 Compile contracts: